-- 6.2.3. ensuring that all such records are kept, confidentially and securely, and are separate from general pupil records, with a front sheet (in chronological order) listing significant events in the life of the child: - 6.2.4. ensuring that an indication of further record-keeping (e.g. a separate child protection file) is marked on the general pupil records; - 6.2.5. acting as a focal point for staff to discuss concerns (including signposting to pastoral support services if required by staff) and liaising with other agencies and professionals; - 6.2.6. attending (or delegating this requirement to another appropriately informed member of staff) Early Help Assessment and Plan (EHAP) meetings; case conferences; family support meetings; core groups; allegations management strategy meetings or other multi-agency planning meetings, contributing to the Framework for Assessment Process, and providing a report (when required) which has been shared with the parents; - 6.2.7. ensuring that any pupil currently with a child protection plan, who is absent without explanation for two days, is referred to their key worker in Children, Young People and Families Services; - 6.2.8. ensuring that all staff are aware of this policy and know how to recognise and refer any concerns; - 6.2.9. providing, with the Headteacher, an annual report for the governing Board, including any changes to the policy and procedures; child protection training undertaken by the Designated Safeguarding Lead, their Deputy and by all other staff and governors; relevant curricular issues, number and type of incidents/cases, and number of children referred to Children, Young People and Families Services, allegations against staff and numbers of children subject to child protection plans (anonymised); - 6.2.10. keeping up to date with knowledge to enable them to fulfil their role, including attending relevant training provided by the PSCB, or the Local Authority. iii
+- 6.2.2 Supporting children who have a social worker (either because they are children in need or on a child protection plan), by holding and using information provided by Local Authorities to inform decisions about these children's welfare and safeguarding. - 6.2.3 referring, by telephone, a child's details if there are concerns about his/her welfare, possible abuse or neglect to Children, Young People and Families Services.
+A written record of the referral will be faxed/posted/emailed to Children, Young People and Families Services, using the multi-agency referral form, as soon as possible within the school day; - 6.2.4 ensuring that written records of concerns about a child are kept, even if there is no need to make an immediate referral; - 6.2.5 ensuring that all such records are kept, confidentially and securely, and are separate from general pupil records, with a front sheet (in chronological order) listing significant events in the life of the child; - 6.2.6 ensuring that an indication of further record-keeping (e.g. a separate child protection file) is marked on the general pupil records; - 6.2.7 acting as a focal point for staff to discuss concerns (including signposting to pastoral support services if required by staff) and liaising with other agencies and professionals; - 6.2.8 attending (or delegating this requirement to another appropriately informed member of staff) Early Help Assessment and Plan (EHAP) meetings; case conferences; family support meetings; core groups; allegations management strategy meetings or other multi-agency planning meetings, contributing to the Framework for Assessment Process, and providing a report (when required) which has been shared with the parents; - 6.2.9 ensuring that any pupil currently with a child protection plan, who is absent without explanation for two days, is referred to their key worker in Children, Young People and Families Services; - 6.2.10 ensuring that all staff are aware of this policy and know how to recognise and refer any concerns; - 6.2.11 providing, with the Headteacher, an annual report for the governing Board, including any changes to the policy and procedures; child protection training undertaken by the Designated Safeguarding Lead, their Deputy and by all other staff and governors; relevant curricular issues, number and type of incidents/cases, and number of children referred to Children, Young People and Families Services, allegations against staff and numbers of children subject to child protection plans (anonymised); - 6.2.12 keeping up to date with knowledge to enable them to fulfil their role, including attending relevant training provided by the PSCB, or the Local Authority.iii